-A better and fast performing site or application will have better user experience, repeated site visits, will be indexed faster by search engines, will appear on top of SERPs which in turn leads to increased revenue.
+A better and fast performing site or application will have a better user experience, repeated site visits, will be indexed faster by search engines, and appear on top of SERPs which in turn leads to increased revenue.
 Several factors can affect application performance, but some of the most common ones are

 - Incorrect and insufficient environment configuration while hosting

-Steps to Improve Application Performance
+Steps to Improve Web Application Performance

 Here we have categorized the steps for improving web application performance into 4 sections – 1)Application Design Optimization 2) Application UI Optimization 3) Database Optimization 4) General Recommendations